omkarxpatel/Supportive-Soul/README.md

 # Support Soul - A Mental Health Discord Bot

-Support Soul is a discord bot built to provide mental health resources and support within Discord servers.
+Support Soul is a Discord bot built to provide mental health resources and support within Discord servers.
 It was created for a hackathon project.

 ## Features